nicolelucas03/personal_website/README.md

 - Auto responsive layout for tablets and phone (currently debugging)
 - Optimize performance and loading times
 - Implement dark mode toggle and theme switching
 - THIS IS A WORK CONSTANTLY IN PROGRESS AS I CONTINUE MY DEVELOPMENT JOURNEY

+## Contact:
+Nicole Lucas
+nicoleclucas003@gmail.com